12 Exciting Things to Do in North Cascades National Park (Hidden Gem)

 If you’re looking for an overnight trip that feels like you’re sleeping on top of the world, Sahale Glacier Camp delivers.
 Sitting high above Sahale Arm, this backcountry campsite is one of the most breathtaking spots in North Cascades National Park.
 It’s not easy to reach—expect snow, steep switchbacks, and serious elevation—but it’s worth the effort.

 I backpacked in with two friends, and setting up camp with a view of Doubtful Lake and endless peaks was unforgettable.
 We watched the sunset behind Mount Buckner and woke up above a sea of clouds.
-Just be sure to get a permit—spots are limited and popular.
-If you’re prepared for alpine camping and want a night you’ll talk about forever, this is it.
+Just be sure to get a permit…spots are limited and popular.
+If you’re prepared for alpine camping and want a night you’ll talk about forever, this is one of the best hidden gems ever.
 It’s raw, remote, and exactly why people fall in love with the North Cascades.

 Sahale Glacier Camp is one of the best things to do in the North Cascades National Park.